wilcoxadvisors/CodeShare2/Instructions.md

 * **Ask for Clarification:** If unsure, ask before proceeding.
 * **Design Considerations:** Prioritize state-of-the-art, innovative, customer-focused, and easy-to-use design in every aspect of the system.
 Strive for a great design that influences emotions such as trust, and is trendy and fun.
 * **Data Strategy:** Implement data collection mechanisms to enable selling data and creating valuable reports for investors and economists.
 Ensure robust anonymization, transparent privacy policies, and explicit user consent are in place.
 Design the system to maximize data availability for AI/ML and forecasting.
+* **Code Quality:** Write clean, well-organized, and well-documented code to avoid confusion and ensure maintainability.
+* **Efficiency:** Prioritize efficient algorithms and data structures for optimal performance.
+* **Testing:** Implement comprehensive automated test scripts to ensure functionality and prevent regressions.
+* **Error Handling:** Implement robust error catching and user-friendly error messages for both users and administrators.
+* **Documentation:** Maintain great documentation, including clear file and directory organization, so human coders and AI can easily understand the codebase and its functionality.